 Bias – where someone’s personal, subjective feelings or thoughts affect one’s judgement.

-Case study – researching a single case or example of something using multiple methods, for example researching one school or factory.
+Case study – researching a single case or example of something using multiple methods, for example researching one school or factor

 Confidentiality – the idea that the information respondents give to the researcher in the research process is kept private.
 This is usually achieved through anonymity.